 Get started on transforming your company to a culture of recruiting today by downloading our “Top 10 Tips for Working With a Third-Party Recruiter” below:

-Jennifer Scott is the vice president of talent acquisition and strategy at SUM Innovation.
+Jennifer Scott is the Vice President of Talent Acquisition and HR Strategy at SUM Innovation.

 Image Copyright: Shutterstock